Application Security Training through Secure Coding Best Practices

-Secure coding / application security is the practice of developing applications, whether for desktop or the web, in such a manner as to provide defense-in-depth against malicious attacks.
+Secure coding / application security is the practice of developing applications, whether for computers, mobile devices or the web, in such a manner as to provide defense-in-depth against malicious attacks.
 Although security and threat modeling discussions often focus on the network and hardware resources to be implemented, software should be written with an approach of defensive coding as well.
+Best practices are in place for coders, but many in the application development field either don’t know these best practices, or don’t know them well enough to move quickly through the development process enough to reach their application launch goals.
+That’s where this class comes in.
+We teach an all encompassing secure coding best practices course that prepares developers for quick know-how when meeting tough application demands.
+Plus, this class is mapped to the EC-Council Certified Secure Programmer (ECSP) certification.

 Secure coding is not intended to be a practice that creates invulnerable systems.
 However, it is expected to reduce risk and mitigate damage from a security breach.
 As an example of mitigation of risk, consider that an application often requires database access in order to store and manipulate data.
 The credentials available to the application should be only provided limited access to the database in question, so that if the application is compromised the breach, while not prevented, is still hopefully limited.
 The intention of secure coding is to attempt to provide a ‘last resort’ defense tactic, which is not intended to replace hardware and network level security, but add additional layers to the existing strategy.